-Obama slams Senate GOP health care proposal
+Obama swipes at, but doesn't name, Trump

 Story highlights

-- Obama delivered a keynote address
+- Obama delivered a keynote address at a Gates Foundation event

-- This fall, Obama is due to appear more and more
+- This fall, Obama is due to make more public appearances

+New York (CNN)In a rare public appearance eight months after leaving office, former President Barack Obama took shots at his successor's plans on health care and foreign policy but didn't criticize him by name.

+In a speech and question-and-answer session that closely resembled the types of appearances he favored as president, Obama called repeated efforts to repeal his signature health care law "frustrating."
+He defended institutions like the United Nations as essential to collective diplomacy.
+And he warned against nationalism and xenophobia, saying they threaten to stymie progress that has made the world more livable.

+He did not cite any policy from the Trump presidency, however, but rather one from the Bush administration: the PEPFAR program to combat AIDS in Africa.
+Obama called it an "achievement that we needed to build on."

+"I feel as if, these days within our political circles, that it's a hard thing to bring ourselves to do," Obama said.

-New York (CNN)Former President Barack Obama said Wednesday there are no practical benefits to a bill Republicans are considering to replace the Affordable Care Act.
+He offered only implicit rebukes of Trump, saying there are no practical benefits to a bill Republicans are considering to replace the Affordable Care Act.

 Speaking in New York, Obama said the bill would increase costs and strip coverage from vulnerable Americans.

-"When I see people trying to undo that hard-won progress, for the 50th or 60th time, with bills that will raise costs, reduce coverage and roll back protections for older Americans and people with pre-existing conditions ... it is aggravating," Obama said during an event sponsored by the Bill and Melinda Gates Foundation.
+"When I see people trying to undo that hard-won progress, for the 50th or 60th time, with bills that will raise costs, reduce coverage and roll back protections for older Americans and people with pre-existing conditions...it is aggravating," Obama said.

-Obama said it was essential to keep resisting efforts to scrap Obamacare.

-"It may be frustrating that we have to mobilize every couple months to keep our leaders from inflicting real human suffering on their constituents," he said.
-"But typically, that's how progress is won."

-Without a direct rebuke of President Donald Trump, Obama said that individuals and organizations must continue working on solutions to climate change, even if the US government has disengaged on the issue.

-Speaking an event sponsored by the Bill and Melinda Gates Foundation, he quipped the Paris agreement was a "small agreement to save the planet."
+And he decried a decision by the Trump administration to withdraw from the Paris climate accord, saying the move was misguided.

-"Even if the federal government is not as engaged on these efforts as I would like," the world is still making progress, Obama said.
+"Even if the federal government is not as engaged on these efforts as I would like," the world is still making progress on climate change, Obama said.

 Obama has reemerged in public infrequently since leaving the White House in January, focused instead on writing a memoir and traveling.
 He has spoken at a smattering of events for his own foundation, and appeared in Europe in May with German Chancellor Angela Merkel.